 So those seem valid reasons to use one, right?
 What's the problem?

 However, prologues aren't always terrible.
-Hush, Hush which I just reviewed recently had a prologue.
+Hush, Hush had a prologue.
 The brief pages showed a scene that explained what happened to one of the characters to make him the way he was.
 In this novel, I didn't mind the prologue and its purpose was clear.
 Could the story have been sprinkled in later?
 Perhaps, but the prologue was a big shining billboard that said--"hey this is about angels!" and the scene had tension and action, not just flowery language about some random legend.

 So when is it a good idea to include a prologue and when do you need to cut it?

 - Fantasy/Sci-fi/Paranormal can be difficult to jump into without explaining a bit of the mythology/legend/world first.

 - Some of the greats used prologues

 - You have a helluva twist coming later that you need to foreshadow

 - There is history that is vital to your story that must be introduced early

 Nix the prologue because you are probably using it to cheat and do one of the following: